David Peralta Player Props: Dodgers vs. Astros

 David Peralta At The Plate

-- Peralta is hitting .265 with seven doubles, a triple, four home runs and 11 walks.
+- Peralta has seven doubles, a triple, five home runs and 11 walks while batting .267.

-- Peralta has driven home a run in 17 games this year (28.8%), including more than one RBI in 11.9% of his games and producing three or more of his team's runs on one occasion..
+- Peralta has had at least one RBI in 30.0% of his games this year (18 of 60), with two or more RBI eight times (13.3%).
+He has also been responsible for three or more of his team's runs in one contest.

-- In 15 of 59 games this year, he has scored, including multiple runs once.
+- He has scored at least once 16 times this season (26.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.